Burdantes/burdantes.github.io/_pages/about.md

 I am a third year Ph.D. student at Columbia University supervised by Pr.
 Ethan Katz-Bassett, Pr.
 Vishal Misra and Pr.
 Daniel Rubenstein.
 My main interests are in internet measurement, complex systems analysis, and information geometry.
 I am working on finding new models to understand the interactions between virtual and geographical space.
 I like to leverage theory to validate qualitative models on top of carefully crafted measurements.

-In my free time, I like to collect jazz records and do improvisation.
-I am also an avid poetry reader and a friend chicken eater.
+In my free time, I like to collect jazz records and eat Iranian food.